dentarg/auth0-blog/_posts/2017-02-20-java-platform-acronyms-and-community-process.markdown

 ## Java Specification Requests (JSR)

 A *Java Specification Request* is the document that starts an enhancement on the Java platform.
 Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing the opportunity and submit it to revision.
 The *JSR* then passes through a series of stages until it gets released or discarded.
-The following list enumerates all the stages from the creation of *JSR* to its release:
+The following list enumerates all the stages from the creation of a *JSR* to its release:

-- Write a JSR—an individual or company that
+- Write a JSR
 - Submit a JSR
 - JSR Review
 - EG formation